Best Backpacking Tents of 2024

 The reality with tent sizes is that a lot of manufacturers exaggerate how many people can sleep comfortably in them.
 For example, many two-person backpacking tents are a tight fit for two average-sized people.
 If you plan on sleeping two people in your tent and want more space, you may find a three-person tent to be more comfortable.
 Extra space will add weight, so you’ll probably want to choose a lightweight tent to keep your backpack light.
 Check out our Tent Size Guide for more info on finding the right fit for you.

-Big Agnes Copper Spur HV UL2 – Photo credit: Casey Handley (CleverHiker.com)
+The Big Agnes Copper Spur HV UL2 is one of our favorite tents overall for its outstanding combo of features. – Photo Credit: Casey Handley (CleverHiker.com)

 PACKAGED WEIGHT VS. MINIMUM TRAIL WEIGHT